Ends Next Week: Get a 40% Bonus on Amex Transfers to British Airways!

 We saved the best for last.

-Thanks to Qatar Airways' recent adoption of Avios, the floodgates are open to book Qatar's world-leading Qsuite business class seats using Amex points.
-Factor in this 40% transfer bonus, and you can do it for fewer points than ever.
+Thanks to Qatar Airways' adoption of Avios, the floodgates are open to book Qatar's world-leading Qsuite business class seats using Amex points.
+Factor in this 30% transfer bonus, and you can do it for fewer points.

 qatar qsuite ba